KRIHS Compares Domestic and International Youth Housing Policies

 "Need for Diversified Housing Providers, Package Support, and a User-Centered Approach"

-Although youth housing policies have improved both quantitatively and qualitatively compared to the past, there are calls to revise the governing bodies, the content of support, and the procedures involved.
-In particular, it has been pointed out that the existing loan-centered support policies have helped some young people with income build assets, but have also caused significant side effects.
-As a result, experts have suggested that, like in advanced countries, housing should be approached as a fundamental right.
+Although youth housing policies have improved both quantitatively and qualitatively compared to the past, experts have pointed out the need to revise the entities responsible for implementing these policies, as well as the content and procedures of the support provided.
+In particular, while the existing loan-based support measures have helped some young people with income to build assets, significant side effects have also emerged.
+Therefore, it has been suggested that, like in advanced countries, housing should be approached as a basic right.

-Senior Researcher Jung evaluated that Korea’s youth housing policy has become increasingly sophisticated, with the central government responsible for the supply of public housing and financial systems, and local governments handling measures such as rent reductions.
-However, he pointed out that, compared to major advanced countries, the so-called "third sector," such as cooperatives or nonprofit organizations, is insufficient.
-He suggested that expanding social housing is needed to play a role in adjusting rents.
+Senior researcher Jung evaluated that Korea’s youth housing policy has become more sophisticated, with the central government handling public housing supply and financial systems, and local governments responsible for rent reduction and other measures.
+However, he pointed out that the so-called "third sector," such as cooperatives and non-profit organizations, is lacking compared to major advanced countries.
+He proposed that expanding social housing could help play a role in adjusting rental prices.

 Representatives from housing civic organizations, including the Housing Rights Network, held a press conference to present proposals on housing and real estate policies in front of the National Planning Committee in Jongno-gu, Seoul on June 17, 2025.
 Photo by Yongjun Cho